-As the leader in chiropractic malpractice insurance, NCMIC wants to share the good news and details about recent legislation that affects chiropractors who travel with certain types of sports teams.
+As the leader in chiropractic malpractice insurance, NCMIC shares the details about legislation that affects chiropractors who travel with certain types of sports teams.

 by Mike Whitmer in Malpractice Insurance on Thursday, November 15, 2018

-Under the new law, your malpractice coverage and license follows you from your primary practice state to secondary states when you’re treating an athlete or athletic team and meet the conditions of the law and your policy.
+Under this law, your malpractice coverage and license follows you from your primary practice state to secondary states when you’re treating an athlete or athletic team and meet the conditions of the law and your policy.

 Here are some FAQs: